Integrations

 Currently, the following integrations are available (documentation linked):

-Each integration supports a few different types of operations, which we call “data fetches” and “backend operations”.
+Each integration has its own operations.
 What you can do depends on the nature and the capability of the associated platform.

 Most integrations are with some database platform, such as PostgreSQL.
-Here, you can perform CRUD operations (create, read, update, or delete records).
+With database integrations, you can perform CRUD operations (create, read, update, or delete records) or write your own SQL.

 Other integrations have more specific operations you can perform—for instance, you can trigger Zapier to send an email.